Improving Nonpreemptive Multiserver Job Scheduling with Quickswap

 \subsection{Multiserver Jobs}

-We consider a system equipped with $k$ servers.
-A multiserver job can be represented by an ordered pair $(x, s)$, where $x\in\set{1,2,\cdots, k}$ is the number of servers it needs in order to run and $s$ is the \emph{service duration} (also known as \emph{job size}), the time it needs to run on the servers before completion.
+We consider a system with $k$ servers.
+A multiserver job can be represented by an ordered pair $(i, s)$, where $i\in\set{1,2,\cdots, k}$ is the number of servers the job needs in order to run and $s$ is the \emph{service duration} (also known as \emph{job size}), the time the job must run on the servers before completion.
 Jobs occupy a fixed number of servers throughout their time in service, and cannot be preempted: once started, a job must be run until it is complete.
-We also refer to a job's server needs as its class.
-A class-$i$ job is a job that requires $i$ servers.
 We refer to this job model as the Multiserver Job (MSJ) model.

+The MSJ model reflects the realities of scheduling in modern large-scale compute clusters.
+Specifically, running jobs typically cannot be preempted because they are \emph{stateful} and preemption would destroy this working state \cite{psychas2017non}.
+Additionally, the MSJ model does not aim to capture \emph{straggler effects} where a job's tasks on some servers finish earlier than others.
+While the straggler effect is captured by more detailed models such as fork-join queueing models \cite{forkjoin}, these models are notoriously intractable to analyze.
+Furthermore, modern systems employ a variety of techniques to mitigate the straggler effects \cite{ananthanarayanan2013effective}.
+As a result, real-world systems such as Google Borg make scheduling decisions based on fixed server needs and largely ignore straggler effects within a job.

-We consider a stream of multiserver jobs arriving into our system; class-$i$ jobs arrive according to an independent Poisson process with rate $\lambda_i$.
-We assume the service durations of class-$i$ jobs are i.i.d. random variables with exponential distribution, so that $S_i\sim \exp(\mu_i)$.
+We consider workloads composed of different \emph{job classes}, where class-$i$ jobs all need $i$ servers.
+We consider serving a stream of multiserver jobs, where class-$i$ jobs arrive according to an independent Poisson process with rate $\lambda_i$.
+We further assume the service durations of class-$i$ jobs are i.i.d. exponentially distributed random variables such that $S_i\sim \exp(\mu_i)$ for any class $i$.

 We define an \emph{arrival rate vector} ${\bm \lambda}=(\lambda_1, \lambda_2, \cdots, \lambda_k)$ and a \emph{completion rate vector} ${\bm \mu}=(\mu_1, \mu_2, \cdots, \mu_k)$.
 Let $\lambda$ denote the total arrival rate of multiserver jobs into the system.
 Hence, $\lambda=\norm{{\bm\lambda}}_1$.
 Let $p_i$ be the fraction of arriving jobs belonging to class $i$.
 Equivalently, $p_i=\lambda_i/\lambda$.